 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were prescribed antianxiety drugs.
-These medications are given to residents suffering from anxiety or depression.
+This is the percent of patients given antianxiety drugs.
+Antianxiety medications are given to residents experiencing depression and anxiety.

 Managing Depression Among Residents

 In Lutheran Life Villages, 12.89% of Patients

 This is the percentage of residents who are demonstrating symptoms of depression.
 Increased levels of depression may be an indicator a lower level of care.

 Appropriate Vaccine Usage

 This datapoint measures the percentage of long-term residents who have received the pneumonia and flu vaccines.
 Respiratory viruses can be fatal for nursing home patients, making these types of vaccines critical to patient well-being.